 The term 'low-level' does not mean that it is insignificant.
-While a low-level concern does not meet the thresholds outlined in KCSiE 2023 paragraph 338, it could be any concern, no matter how small, and even if no more than causing a sense of unease or 'nagging doubt' - that an adult working in or on behalf of the School may have acted in a way that:
+While a low-level concern does not meet the thresholds outlined in KCSiE 2024 paragraph 338, it could be any concern, no matter how small, and even if no more than causing a sense of unease or 'nagging doubt' - that an adult working in or on behalf of the School may have acted in a way that:

-- Is inconsistent with the staff Code of Conduct. - Does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.
+- Is inconsistent with the staff Code of Conduct.
+This can include concerns that occur outside of the workplace. - Does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.